doushe821/HashTable/README.md

 ## Measurements
 Completion time of programm is measured by perf.
 It will be measured for each version of programm until random error is less than 1% of measuring value.

 Since we are going to implement optimizations subsequently, we have to somehow measure, how effective each optimization was.
-In order to do that we will use equivalent of COP (coefficient of performance)
+In order to do that we will use equivalent of COP (coefficient of performance) that also takes in account quantity of lines written in assembly, or using intrinsics functions:
+$\eta=\frac{k}{\alpha}\cdot1000$